zh-plus/interSeg3D-Studio/README.md

 2. Install AGILE3D according to the instructions at: https://github.com/ywyue/AGILE3D/blob/main/installation.md
+   (Dont clone the repository, just install the environment.
+And try to use gcc-9 & g++-9 to install MinkowskiEngine.)

 3. Download the pre-trained model weights from: https://polybox.ethz.ch/index.php/s/RnB1o8X7g1jL0lM, and put it into the `src/backend/agile3d/weights` directory.